 In March 2018, Peter and the XPRIZE team announced the $10 million ANA Avatar XPRIZE, which challenges small teams around the world to design a multipurpose robotic avatar system.
 Following two milestone competitions in 2020 and 2021, XPRIZE plans to award the prize purse on October 1, 2021.

-In Part 1 of this Convergence Catalyzer blog, we shared how materials science will converge with virtual reality and augmented reality breakthroughs to produce a mobile revolution for VR headsets.
+In Part 1 of this Convergence Catalyzer blog, we shared how materials science will converge with virtual reality and augmented reality breakthroughs to produce a mobile revolution for Virtual Reality headsets.
 As a recap, we’ll soon see the following innovations:

-- Memory improvements, enabling storage of large VR graphics files
+- Memory improvements, enabling storage of large Virtual Reality graphics files.

 In particular, battery advancements are essential for avatars.
 Because your avatar will operate remotely, representing you and your energy, the device must have sufficient onboard power to support computation, data acquisition and actuation over several hours.